WHO WE ARE

 We are one of eleven local health councils established by the Florida Legislature to ensure that healthcare planning is guided by local insight and regional priorities.
 While the roles of these councils have evolved over time, they remain essential to identifying community health needs, supporting local and state initiatives, and informing health policy.

 Our work is guided by a twelve-member board, with county government appointed representatives from each of the four counties we serve.
-This governance model ensures that our strategies reflect the diverse voices and needs of the communities we represent.
+This governance model ensures that our strategies reflect the voices and needs of the communities we represent.

 WHAT WE DO